Milou6/CINERAMA_EMPIRE_web-redesign/README.md

-# CINERAMA_EMPIRE_web-redesign
+# 🎞CINERAMA EMPIRE web-redesign
 A re-design of the CINERAMA EMPIRE website (http://www.cinerama-empire.ch/index.html), using basic HTML and Sass.

+The idea of this small project was to stick as much as possible to the current website content and layout, but modernizing the style.

-The website is adapted to mobile too!
+The website is **adapted to mobile**📲 too!

 The re-design can be found here, hosted on Netlify :